go-bayes/JosephBulbulia-github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a professor of Psychology at Victoria University in Wellington, New Zealand.
-I am interested in the evolutionary and longitudinal study of religion, cooperation, and psychological health.
+I am interested in the longitudinal study of religion, virtue, and psychological well-being.
 I am one of four senior managers for the New Zealand Attitudes and Values Study.